Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Proofs

 i.e.\ $e_i$ is the first time when the trajectory $h_i$ hits $0$ again after its birth time $t_i$, we have that

 Now assume for a contradiction that for some $t \geq 0$ and $i \geq 0$ we have $v_i(t) \leq -2k$.
 Put

 It is clear that our assumption is equivalent to the assumption that $\tau<\infty$.
 Recall that $h_i$ is continuous and piecewise linear and hence its right derivative $v_i$ is right-continuous.
-Thus, if $\tau<\infty$, then $v_i(\tau) \leq -2k$ holds, and thanks to the non-degeneracy assumption, there is a unique $j \in \mathbb N_0$ such that the $j$-th trajectory becomes resident at time $\tau$.
+Thus, if $\tau<\infty$, then $v_i(\tau) \leq -2k$ holds, and thanks to the non-degeneracy assumption, there is a unique $j \in \mathbb{N}_0$ such that the $j$-th trajectory becomes resident at time $\tau$ (see Figure~\ref{fig-contradiction} for an illustration of the proof from this point on).

 Using that $v_j(s) \leq k$ for all $s$ and that the $j$-th trajectory becomes resident at time $\tau$, it follows that